AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/using-profile-merge-rules-for-device-extension-and-increased-reach.md

 ---

-# Using Profile Merge Rules for Device Extension and Increased Reach
+# Using [!UICONTROL Profile Merge Rules] for Device Extension and Increased Reach

-Use Profile Merge Rules to extend reach to all of a user's devices, so that you can market to people instead of devices.
+Use [!UICONTROL Profile Merge Rules] to extend reach to all of a user's devices, so that you can market to people instead of devices.

 >[!VIDEO](https://video.tv.adobe.com/v/35939/?quality=12&learn=on)